 Step 1.
 All Practitioners Are Required to Have a Medical Degree

-As mentioned, Singapore is known as the melting pot of Asia.
-Because of its unique cultural profile, many students decide to pursue their higher education here, and for medical students, this would only be a plus.
-Once they have spent a couple of years in Singapore, they come to understand the inner workings of the community they will come to treat one day.
+As mentioned, Singapore is known as one of Asia’s most multicultural countries.
+Because of its unique cultural profile, many students decide to pursue their higher education here, and for medical students, this can be a plus.
+Once they have spent several years in Singapore, they can better understand the community they may treat one day.

-Another reason for choosing a medical university in Singapore would have to be its highly-equipped laboratories and internationally renowned teaching staff.
-Currently, Singapore has three medical schools: Yong Loo Lin School of Medicine at the National University of Singapore, the Lee Kong Chian School of Medicine at Nanyang Technological University, and the Duke-NUS Medical School.
+Another reason to consider medical education in Singapore is the country’s strong university system and clinical training environment.
+Currently, Singapore has three medical schools: the Yong Loo Lin School of Medicine at the National University of Singapore, the Lee Kong Chian School of Medicine at Nanyang Technological University, and Duke-NUS Medical School.

 Step 2.
 Language Proficiency